 Markovic is the guy that they interviewed.

-He's moved, he said, beyond a single focus issue on immigration, turning instead to a broader philosophical program that champions Eurasian unity, a sovereign European civilization, and resistance to the West's rule of deceit.
+turning instead to a broader philosophical program that champions Eurasian unity, a sovereign European civilization, and resistance to the West's rule of deceit.

-Today serves as a Secretary General and press spokesman for an institute that was named after a famous Russian military commander.
+Today he serves as a Secretary General and press spokesman for an institute that was named after a famous Russian military commander.

-So this is a Vienna-based organization founded in 2014 to promote Austrian Russian dialogue and to safeguard Europe's cultural heritage, he says, from liberal globalist erosion.
+So this is a Vienna-based organization founded in 2014 to promote Austrian-Russian dialogue and to safeguard Europe's cultural heritage, he says, from liberal globalist erosion.

 So you can imagine he's got a big target on his back here with the Austrian government.